Meadow v1.0 Roadmap

 - SD Card Support - Integrated SD card support.

-- Configuration Files - The ability to ship device and application configuration files, in YAML, alongside the application code to provide automatic configuration of WiFi, device name, app settings, etc.
+- Configuration Files - The ability to ship device and application configuration files, in YAML, alongside the application code to provide automatic configuration of WiFi, device name, app settings, etc. NOTE: Device configuration is available in b6.0, application configuration should be out soon.

 - Push Messaging - The ability to send secure, reliable messages from the CLI and Meadow.Cloud to specific or groups of devices.